of Aid Stations

 EU / UK / ENGLAND / SOUTH-EAST

-Entries for 2016 will open at 10am on Saturday 21st November 2015.
-There will be 200 places for the event on open registration.
+Entries for 2017 will open at 1000 on Saturday 28th January 2017.
+There will be 290 places for the event on open registration plus 10 spots for 2016 Volunteers.
 Places are open on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
 There will be a wait list in operation, should the initial places be are taken.

 Registration, Start & Finish are in 'Trig Point Field', Aston Hill, Halton, Aylesbury, HP22 5NQ.
 The field is opposite Aston Hill Bike Park.